1911 Alabama Crimson Tide football team: Howard (AL)

 Alabama opened the season with a 24–0 shutout victory over Howard (now Samford) at Tuscaloosa.
 After a scoreless first quarter, the Crimson Tide took a 6–0 lead into halftime after Farley Moody scored on a 40-yard punt return for a touchdown.
 After a scoreless third, Alabama then closed the game with a trio of fourth quarter touchdowns.

 Robert Bumgardner scored first on a five-yard run, Moody on a one-yard run and Charlie Joplin on a 65-yard reception.

-The victory brought Alabama's all-time record against Howard to 4–0.

 The starting lineup was Hargrove Vandegraaff (left end), Harold Mustin Powell (left tackle), Phillip Brooks Keller (left guard), Henry Barnett (center), Julius Clorefeline (right guard), C. C. Countess (right tackle), W. S. Pritchard (right end), Farley Moody (quarterback), Robert Bumgardner (left halfback), Edward Judson Finnell (right halfback), Adrian Vandegraaff (fullback).